Laboratoire-de-Chemoinformatique/ChemographyKit/docs/contributing.rst

 - A clear description of the problem
 - Steps to reproduce the issue
 - Expected vs actual behavior
-- Your system information (OS, Python version, GTMKit version)
+- Your system information (OS, Python version, ChemographyKit version)
 - Minimal code example demonstrating the bug

 Feature Requests